 Tips to Survive Malware Attacks on Mobile Phones

 - If you are using an iPhone, don’t opt for jailbreaking.
-It may raise the chances of the malware attack on your phone.
+It may raise the chances of a malware attack on your phone.

 - It’s better to download original applications from trusted sources.
 Also, ensure that the application is not pirated.